 - Subscriptions and/or advertising.

-Monetization features are supported on all Premium plans and above.
-These plans also include access to a RESTful API.
+Monetization features are supported on all plans.
 It is also important to note that every plan on Dacast is fully white-label.

-Thanks to the recent acquisition of video platform vzaar, Dacast is now offering a new advanced video hosting platform.
+Thanks to the recent acquisition of video platform vzaar, Dacast is now offering new advanced video hosting features.

 Dacast also supports more powerful uploading, optimized CMS, more security, and China video hosting.
-The platform is ideal for institutions with a large video-on-demand library.
+The platform is ideal for institutions and schools with a large video on demand library.
 This is perfect if you have large numbers of instructors creating content for different subjects and courses.

 2. IBM Cloud Video